ROCm/AMDMIGraphX/doc/src/reference/py.rst

     Construct an argument from a python buffer.
 This can include numpy arrays.

+.. py:method:: data_ptr()

+    Returns the address to the underlying argument data.

+    :rtype: int

 .. py:method:: get_shape()

     Returns the shape of the argument.